 Pustular psoriasis in Child

-There are 4 subtypes of pustular psoriasis:
+There are 3 subtypes of generalized pustular psoriasis:

-- von Zumbusch type: acute onset of generalized erythema and pustules with systemic manifestations including fever, skin tenderness, malaise, arthralgias, headache, and nausea.
+- von Zumbusch type – Acute onset of generalized erythema and pustules with systemic manifestations including fever, skin tenderness, malaise, arthralgias, headache, and nausea.
 After several days, the pustules resolve to become confluent, scaling plaques.

-- Exanthematic type: acute onset of small pustules that are triggered by an infection or a drug.
+- Exanthematic type – Acute onset of small pustules that are triggered by an infection or a drug.
 This subtype usually lacks systemic symptoms.

-- Annular subtype: erythematous, annular lesions that have pustules at the advancing edge of a lesion and is associated with fever, malaise, and other systemic manifestations.
+- Annular subtype – Erythematous, annular lesions that have pustules at the advancing edge of a lesion and is associated with fever, malaise, and other systemic manifestations.

 Pustular psoriasis in children often has a more benign course than in adults, and children have a higher rate of spontaneous remission of generalized pustular psoriasis.
 Pediatric pustular psoriasis may be part of SAPHO syndrome (synovitis, acne, psoriasis / palmoplantar pustulosis, hyperostosis, osteitis).